ho-ansible/k3s/README.md

   k3s install script (just for installation, not the binary).

 ### Role Variables for Agents
-+ `k3s_master`: inventory name referring to master node.
++ `k3s_server`: inventory name referring to server node.
-  The master stores the authentication token as a host fact.
+  The server stores the authentication token as a host fact.
 + `k3s_url` (default: https://localhost:6443): how the agent is to
-  access the master.
+  access the server.

 ## Dependencies
 None.